 While this is possible, there are a few things to consider:

 Disclaimers aside, probably the first thing you should do is download the staff client and connect to one of the demo servers.
 There is documentation and tutorials.
 Play around and see if it might work for you.
-For running your own server, perhaps the simplest step would be to install Virtualbox and run an Evergreen virtual image with it.
-Otherwise, check out the download and installation instructions.
+For running your own server, check out the download and installation instructions.

 Evergreen 2.1 and earlier (circa 2011):